Artemmkin/infrastructure-as-code-tutorial/docs/01-prerequisites.md

 In this tutorial, we use the [Google Cloud Platform](https://cloud.google.com/) to provision the compute infrastructure.
 You can [sign up](https://cloud.google.com/free/) for $300 in free credits, which will be more than sufficient to complete all of the labs in this tutorial.

-NOTE: SEIS664 -- You do not need to install the Google Cloud SDK if you are using the Google Cloud Shell as recommended for SEIS664.
+IMPORTANT: SEIS664 -- You do not need to install the Google Cloud SDK if you are using the Google Cloud Shell as recommended for SEIS664.
 It is already installed.

 ## Google Cloud Platform SDK

-### Install the Google Cloud SDK
+### (ONLY IF YOU ARE RUNNING LOCALLY) Install the Google Cloud SDK

 Follow the Google Cloud SDK [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility for your platform.